tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

-On February 19th, 1999, <mark>Billy Jack Gaither went to The Tavern, an Alabama nightclub where he had been friends with the owner, Marion Hammond,</mark> for 20 years. <mark>Gaither was a regular there.</mark> <mark>Another regular, Steve Mullins, also started hanging out at The Tavern.</mark> His presence, though, wasn't quite so benign. <mark>He sometimes showed up wearing racist T-shirts</mark> and <mark>harassing African American customers.</mark> <mark>He was known locally as a wannabe</mark> <mark>skinhead.</mark> <mark>People mentioned later that they saw Mullins and Gaither together at the bar a lot.</mark> Assuming that Gaither was talking him out of his borderline white supremacist ways, <mark>sometimes they would leave together, which made some people assume that they had a sexual relationship when in reality,</mark> <mark>Billy Jack was well known for driving his drunk friends home</mark> at the end of the night.
+On February 19th, 1999, <mark>Billy Jack Gaither went to The Tavern, an Alabama nightclub where he had been friends with the owner, Marion Hammond,</mark> for 20 years. <mark>Gaither was a regular there.</mark> <mark>Another regular, Steve Mullins, also started hanging out at The Tavern.</mark> His presence, though, wasn't quite so benign. <mark>He sometimes showed up wearing racist T-shirts</mark> and <mark>harassing African American customers.</mark> <mark>He was known locally as a wannabe</mark> <mark>skinhead.</mark> <mark>People mentioned later that they saw Mullins and Gaither together at the bar a lot,</mark> assuming that Gaither was talking him out of his borderline white supremacist ways. <mark>Sometimes they would leave together, which made some people assume that they had a sexual relationship when in reality,</mark> <mark>Billy Jack was well known for driving his drunk friends home</mark> at the end of the night.

 </james>
 <from>